 Ibrahim (AS) grew up in a society of idol worshippers.
-From a young age, his intellect and heart refused to accept that these carved stones could be gods.
+His own father, Azar, was an idol maker — carving the very gods his community prostrated to.
+From a young age, Ibrahim's intellect and heart refused to accept that these carved stones could be gods.
 He observed the stars, the moon, the sun — and concluded: "I do not love things that set." — (Surah Al-An'am 6:76-78)

-He eventually smashed the idols of his people and placed the axe on the biggest one, inviting them to question their blind following.
-This got him arrested and sentenced to death by fire.
+He eventually smashed the idols of his people and placed the axe on the biggest one — inviting them to question their blind following.
+When they could not answer, they had him arrested and sentenced to death by fire.
+His own father did not defend him.

 The Fire That Did Not Burn

-The people built the largest fire they had ever made and threw Ibrahim (AS) into it.
-At that moment, the Angel Jibreel came and offered help.
-Ibrahim's response is one of the most powerful statements of tawakkul in history:
+The people built the largest fire they had ever made.
+The flames were so intense they could not even approach it to throw Ibrahim (AS) in — they had to use a catapult.
+At that moment, the Angel Jibreel descended and offered help.
+Ibrahim's response is one of the most powerful statements of tawakkul in all of human history:

 "As for you — no. But as for Allah — yes."